wdawson/okta.github.io/_source/_use_cases/inline_hooks/index.md

 ### Request and Response Overview

 Okta's request to your external service consists of an HTTPS POST request with a JSON payload.
 The objects included in the JSON payload provide data relevant to the process flow that triggered the inline hook.
-The set of objects varies depending the type of inline hook you're using.
+The set of objects varies depending on the type of inline hook you're using.

 {% img hook-request-response.png "Hook Request and Response" alt:"Hook Request and Response" %}